uswitch/ustyle/README.md

 uStyle, aptly named, is the styleguide gem for uSwitch.
 Include it in your Rails/Sinatra/Anything project as a gem and forget about those annoying additional cloudfront includes.

-This is still in *alpha* stages and requires a massive cleanup.
-However it's already working as a base.
+*The gem has been completely rewritten from the ground up with the new uSwitch styles, please look at the old branch if you want the old one*

 ## Why?

-Because Google hates more than one request to a stylesheet, and because this way you can pick and choose what you want without referencing more URLs.
+Google hates more than one request to a stylesheet, and because this way you can pick and choose what you want without referencing more URLs.
 It's more manageable and means that all you need to do is "bundle update ustyle" to get the latest styleguide.

 ## Requirements

 - SASS

+This is only for the gem, not the styleguide within this project.

 ## Installation